-- Being quarantined or advised by a health professional or public health guidance to self-isolate in the UK as a result of the virus
+- are quarantined or advised by a health professional or public health guidance to self-isolate in the UK as a result of the virus,

-- Finding yourself advised by official government advice not to travel from the UK as a result of the virus
+- find yourself advised by official government advice not to travel from the UK as a result of the virus,

-- Being unable to leave the UK as a result of the closure of international borders
+- are unable to leave the UK as a result of the closure of international borders, or;

-- Being asked by your employer to return to the UK temporarily as a result of the virus.
+- are asked by your employer to return to the UK temporarily as a result of the virus.

 There continues to be a maximum limit of 60 days per tax year that may be disregarded if your presence in the UK is due to exceptional circumstances.
 Documentation to support any claim to disregard UK days due to exceptional circumstances is of key importance, so record keeping needs to be thorough and precise.
 Individuals also need to demonstrate every effort has been made to return to their home country once any international travel restrictions have been lifted.